Welcome To Fishman & Sheridan eyeCare Specialists

-At our Florida eye clinics, you can feel confident that your ophthalmologist will listen to your unique goals and recommend the best treatment for your health and lifestyle.
+At our Florida eye clinics, you can feel confident that your ophthalmologist or optometrist will listen to your unique goals and recommend the best treatment for your health and lifestyle.
 We provide a variety of general and specialized ophthalmology treatments to address conditions such as detached retinas, glaucoma, and diabetic retinopathy.
 Our optical department’s extensive selection of contact lenses and designer eyeglass frames can meet your vision care needs and your aesthetic preferences.

 We strive to always provide superior, personalized, and patient-focused care, tailored to your unique needs and goals.
 Your vision and health are our top priorities, which is why we employ the most advanced techniques and technology to help you achieve and maintain optimal vision.

 Ophthalmologists, optometrists, and opticians are all eye care professionals, but what is the difference between the three?

 An ophthalmologist is a doctor who specializes in vision and eye care.
 Both Dr. Craig D. Fishman and Dr. Jeffrey A. Sheridan are ophthalmologists who can diagnose eye diseases and conditions, perform eye surgery, and prescribe medication.
 Ophthalmologists have far more training than optometrists and opticians.Learn More